How to Prepare for a Divorce Appraisal in Chicagoland

 5. Be Transparent About the Divorce Context

 Let your appraiser know this is for a divorce case.
-That way, they can prepare the appropriate documentation and format that courts and attorneys are used to reviewing.
+Divorce appraisals are often submitted during mediation or hearings.
+The Illinois Courts recommend that all documentation presented to the court follow proper legal format and include supporting evidence.
 Appraisals for legal purposes often require additional detail, and we’re equipped to provide the appropriate format for your legal team or mediator.

 6. What Happens After the Appraisal